 Robin has twin daughters in their second year of college.
 She travels quite a bit with her “empty nest” friends and enjoys bootcamp classes, running, volunteering, indulging in fabulous wine around her fire pit, spoiling her little niece and nephews, and riding her Harley.

-Jamey Cummings is a Senior Client Partner in Korn Ferry’s Global Technology Practice.
+Jamey Cummings was formerly Senior Client Partner in Korn Ferry’s Global Technology Practice.
 He co-lead’s the Firm’s Global Cybersecurity Practice and is also a member of the Firm’s Information Officers Practice.

 Mr. Cummings is a recognized leader in advising organizations on the recruitment, assessment, development, and retention of information technology as well as information security & risk management talent at all levels, including the Board of Directors.
 His clients range from large global corporations to high growth entrepreneurial companies, spanning all industries.
 In addition to Chief Information Officers, Chief Information Security Officers, and their key leaders, he also recruits cybersecurity consultants for leading professional services firms as well as top executives for cybersecurity technology companies and managed security services providers.
 He is based in the Firm’s Dallas office.

 Prior to Korn Ferry, Mr. Cummings served as an associate principal in the industrial, supply chain, and transportation & logistics practices of another leading executive search firm, where he executed senior executive search assignments for both public and private equity-backed companies.
 He also served clients in the consumer & retail, technology, government & defense, biotechnology, and education sectors.